Configuring Keyboard Shortcuts

 Once the list of commands in the Keyboard tab receives focus, press Ctrl+r to jump to items with initial

-- The corresponding shortcut key combination is displayed in the Shortcuts for selected commands drop-down list, if any combination exists.
+- The shortcut key combination of the selected command is displayed in the Shortcuts for selected commands drop-down list, if any shortcut exists.

 You can remove the existing key combination(s) and/or add the new one(s).